jguitana/jekyll-now/_posts/2019-5-20-A-CAP-metaphor.md

 We can say that as long as Bob is not sleeping he is *available* (to answer), and as long as he is paying attention he is *consistent* (with the facts he keeps on his mind).
 But he is not *partition tolerant*.
 Why?
 Let's understand what that means in the context of the next story.

 ## Second story
+Now let's team up Bob with a clone of himself.

 ![Bob and Clone image]({{ site.baseurl }}/images/bob2.png)

 - *I walk in*